Helloessam/MQTT-LEDMatrix-Android-IOT/README.md

 # MQTT-LEDMatrix-AndroidOfThings
+📡 Start a Counter ⏱ , Display a Pixel Drawing 👾 or Alphabet remotely using  MQTT  and Android of Things
+#IOT #MQTT #ANDROIDOFTHINGS
+The project has been created to provide reliable open-source implementations of MQTT messaging protocol for small sensors and mobile devices Controled by Android of Things Application
 The project has been created to provide reliable open-source implementations of MQTT messaging protocol for small sensors / cloud connected devices Controlled by Android of Things Application